harshageorge/quiz_app/README.md

-This is a Next.js app.
+This is my first Next.js app.
+I am currently learning this framework.

 ## Getting Started